-Here are some important things you should keep in mind about these benefits: I M • Please remember that all benefits are subject to the definition brochure and are payable only when we determine they are I M P O R Unlike Sections 5(a) and 5(b), in this Section 5(c) the calendar year deductible applies to only a few benefits.
+Here are some important things you should keep in mind about these benefits:

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 In that case, we added "(calendar year deductible applies)".
-The calendar year deductible is: \$300 per person \$600 per family).
-The non-PPO benefits are the standard benefits of this Plan.
+The calendar year deductible is: \$350 per person \$700 per family. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply.
-Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-The amounts listed below are for the charges billed by the facility (i.e. hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e. physicians, etc.) are in Sections 5(a) or (b).
-T A N Т • YOU MUST GET PRECERTIFICATION OF HOSPIT WILL RESULT IN A \$500 PENALTY.
-Please refer to Section 3 to be sure which services require precertification the precertification information shown in Benefit Description You pay NOTE: The calendar year deductible applies ONLY when we say y below: "(calendar year deductible applies) · · Inpati ient hospital Room a and board, such as PPO: \$200 copayment per confinemer ıt ward, semiprivate, or intensive care accommodations; general nursing care; and meals and special diets.
-Note: We only cover a private room when you must be isolated to prevent contagion.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e. hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e. physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

+Benefit Description You pay NOTE: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".
+Inpatient hospital Room and board, such as PPO: \$200 copayment per confinement ward, semiprivate, or intensive care accommodations; Non-PPO: \$300 copayment per confinement general nursing care; and and 30% of the Plan allowance meals and special diets.
+Note: A confinement is defined in Section 10, Note: We only cover a private room when you must be isolated to prevent contagion.
 Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
-If the hospital only has private rooms, we base our payment on the lowest rate for a private room.
-Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance page 63.
-Note: V When the non-PPO hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+If the hospital only has private rooms, we base our payment on the lowest rate for a private room. page 63.
+Note: When the non-PPO hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.